larrylehan/larrylehan.github.io/_pages/about.md

 Jul 11, 2024. **[New preprint]** [A Surrogate Endpoint Based Provisional Approval Causal Roadmap](https://arxiv.org/abs/2407.06350) is available on Arxiv.

-Jul 8-10, 2024. **[Invited session organizer and speaker at the International Conference on Frontiers of Data Science]** Hangzhou, China.
+Jul 8-10, 2024. **[Invited session organizer and speaker]** at the International Conference on Frontiers of Data Science in Hangzhou, China.

-Jul 4-7, 2024. **[Invited to attend NCUSCR-Schwarzman Scholars Global Health Seminar]** Geneva, Switzerland.
+Jul 4-7, 2024. **[Invited talk]** I will present at the National Committee on U.S.-China Relations - Schwarzman Scholars Global Health Seminar in Geneva, Switzerland.

-Jun 24, 2024. **[Invited talk at Harvard Medical School, Health Care Policy]** Boston, MA.
+Jun 24, 2024. **[Invited talk]** I will present at the Department of Health Care Policy at Harvard Medical School.

-May 16, 2024. **[Invited talk at ACIC]** Seattle, WA.
+May 16, 2024. **[ACIC 2024]** I will present at the American Causal Inference Conference (ACIC) in Seattle, WA.

 May 15, 2024. **[Acceptance]** [Multi-Source Conformal Inference Under Distribution Shift](https://arxiv.org/abs/2405.09331) has been accepted at *ICML 2024*! [[Github]](https://github.com/yiliu1998/Multi-Source-Conformal)

 Apr 6, 2024. **[New paper]** [Privacy-Preserving, Communication-Efficient, and Target-Flexible Hospital Quality Measurement](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-18/issue-2/Privacy-preserving-communication-efficient-and-target-flexible-hospital-quality-measurement/10.1214/23-AOAS1837.short) is published in the *Annals of Applied Statistics*!

-Mar 21, 2024. **[New preprint]** [A Transfer Learning Causal Approach to Evaluate Racial/Ethnic and Geographic Variation in Outcomes Following Congenital Heart Surgery](https://arxiv.org/abs/2403.14573) is available on Arxiv.

-Mar 20, 2024. **[Invited talk at Northeastern University, Center for Signal Processing, Imaging, Reasoning, and Learning]** Boston, MA.